JDuchniewicz/website-hugo/content/posts/18-11-23-hackaday-supercon-riscv.md

   name = "Jakub Duchniewicz"
 +++

 Who would have thought that after the ACL injury that I suffered skiing in February I would be able to go (twice!) all the way to California to surf and attend/speak at several conferences there.
-As usual, my partner in crime is **[Szymon]** who, despite finishing his last year of masters at UCL was able to keep me company. *(For anyone interested, I was at the [Game Developers Conference] in San Francisco in March)*
+As usual, my partner in crime is **[Szymon]** who, despite being in the final year of his master's degree at UCL was able to keep me company. *(For anyone interested, I was at the [Game Developers Conference] in San Francisco in March)*

 In this blog post you will get a glimpse of what all the conferences were about and what are latest market trends and concerns related to today's geopolitical and economic situation.